-Amelie is a porcelain doll of a young woman.
-She was how I imagined Snow White would look minus the rosy cheeks: dark brown hair, gooey chocolate-colored eyes, perfect skin, and red lips.
-Amelie is painfully shy.
-She struggles with revealing her deepest needs.
-She longs to be close to someone and have a friend to talk to, but instead she watches from her window with binoculars.
+Amelie is a porcelain doll of a young woman -- a Snow White brought to life-action life, with dark hair, gooey chocolate-colored eyes, perfect skin, and red lips.
+Her painful shyness keeps her from being close to anyone.
+She longs for intimacy but instead she watches from her window with binoculars.
 She observes those around her and thinks she might know what might make them happy.
 She studies them, takes notes, and executes a plan.
 If special ops needed a happiness agent, Amelie would be their woman.

 When she was a girl, she had two type-A parents.
 Her father would never touch her, except when he gave her a medical exam.
-Her mother's greatest joy was cleaning her purse out.
+Her mother's greatest joy was cleaning out her purse.
 Amelie's only friend was a goldfish with suicidal tendencies.

 Now, as a grown woman, she works in a cafe.
 She watches a male painter in his flat below.
 He never leaves his apartment because of frail limbs.
 Amelie's father is now widowed and never leaves his home, either.
 She is surrounded by unhappy people, and Amelie is drowning in their discontent.